Welcome to Diane and Mark’s Group!

 Snacks and Lunch

 Our lunch time begins at 12:45 and lasts until 1:15 (immediately following the second choice period).
 A substantial – or at least existent – breakfast makes for a smooth morning, and we will keep a loose eye on children’s eating habits, knowing that eating lunch will help put them in the best position for a strong afternoon.
-Soda and candy should not come to school for the same reason – a quick sugar boost is often a disadvantage in the long run.
+Soda and candy should not come to school for the same reason – a quick sugar boost is a disadvantage in the long run.
 Your child does have access to a microwave, though it is best used for quick heat ups rather than longer cooking of frozen foods.
 There are a lot of us sharing a space, and some quick multiplication proves that very few people would get the chance to use the microwave at all in that case.
 We also have a refrigerator and freezer for keeping things cold and a toaster for slices of bread or a bagel.
 Again, our numbers and space do not allow multi-day storage very easily.
 Please label all containers.

 Every Tuesday, Wednesday and Thursday, young people are free to spend lunchtime in either classroom in our building.
 On Mondays, we often have mixed assigned tables to encourage new connections among the children.
 Due to Fridays’ food sales complications, we eat in our separate rooms.
 The fifth and sixth grade groups alternate between Friday lunch sales beginning a couple of weeks into school.
 Our group will be coordinating the pizza sale.
 We will be doing the very real work of deciding on menu and procedures in the first weeks of school.

 From time to time there may be lunch-time films, a chance for members of both groups to join and watch a good movie as they eat.
-This may occur for a couple consecutive days or so, and the children will always have the option to pass and eat/play in the other room.
+This may occur for a couple consecutive days or so, and the children will always have the option to pass and eat/socialize in the other room.

 Whenever there are severe food allergies in either 5th/6th group, we will designate a separate eating area in each room for those whose lunch contains allergens.
 We will send home a list of allergens affecting our groups early in the year, and ask that you avoid foods with those ingredients in Monday lunches so that all children can be included in the “mix-it-up” arrangements.